Hey, Jonas here…

 We should probably talk about this.
 Yes, I am a Christian (more on the specifics of this in a minute), but I’m not here to make you one:)

 Faith plays a big role in my life.
-I’m currently attending seminary full-time (at age 40, wish me luck) in order to someday become an ELCA Lutheran pastor.
+I’m currently attending seminary full-time (at age 40, wish me luck) in order to someday become a Lutheran pastor.
 That being said, I wouldn’t exactly call myself a ‘Christianity writer’.
-More so, I’m a writer who just so happens to identify as a Christian and is going to school to become a pastor someday.
+More so, I’m a writer who just so happens to identify as a Christian and is going through the process to become a pastor someday.

 Content found here isn’t (and will never be) some form of ‘virtual church’ (an oxymoron, in my opinion).
 Rather, it’s my public journal and scrapbook of sorts that will follow me around even if I someday end up driving a garbage truck for a living (it’s something I’ve wanted to do since I was a kid, so please don’t feel sorry for me if it happens).